MDAnalysis/MDAnalysis.github.io/_posts/2017-11-11-environments.md

 {% endhighlight %}

 A nice feature of using conda-environments is that they are easy to share with colleagues or transferred to other computers.
-This allows all team members on a project to use an identical set of software and makes your research projects to be reproducible.
+This allows all collaborators on a project to use an identical set of software and makes your research projects reproducible.
 To store the state of the environment we created in a file called `myproject-environment`

 {% highlight bash %}
 conda list --explicit --md5 -n myproject > myproject-environment